pbarroni95/portfolio/README.md

 #  PROFESSIONAL SUMMARY

- I'am a 29 years old Data Analyst & Power BI Specialist with 5+ years of experience designing scalable BI solutions that drive business growth.
-Expert in end-to-end Power BI development, from data modeling to stakeholder-friendly dashboards, with a strong focus on sales performance analysis, inventory and process automation to achieve annual sales objectives and strategies.
+Hello!
+I am Paula, a 29-year-old Data Analyst & Power BI Specialist with over five years of experience designing scalable BI solutions that drive business growth and operational efficiency.
+I specialize in end-to-end Power BI development, including data modeling with DAX, SQL querying, and ETL workflows, along with advanced analytics and process automation to reduce costs and support data-driven decisions.
+My expertise lies in transforming raw data into actionable insights, leading full-scale migrations from legacy systems like Excel and Access to Power BI, and training cross-functional teams on BI tools.
+By combining technical skills in Python and AI tools with UX/UI design principles, I build intuitive dashboards that solve complex business challenges in fast-paced environments.
-Skilled in translating raw data into strategic insights to optimize operations, reduce costs, and support decision making.
-Combines technical expertise (DAX, SQL) with UX/UI principles to create intuitive reports and train teams on core systems.
-Proven ability to lead data-driven projects and collaborate with cross-functional stakeholders in fast-paced environments.

 # EDUCATION